Jacky720/UndertaleVersionSwitcher/README.txt

 - Grossley for the lion's share of Steam files.
 - Mike for the 1.05a and 1.06 DRM-free/Humble Bundle/GOG files.
 - OceanBagel for the Linux runners.
+- Daniela and its Xbox-having friend for 1.13X.
 - All the speedrunners for several more files (including 1.001 Linux and 1.05).
 - The Underminers server for general support and, uh, there's probably a few more I found there and forgot about.
 Heh.